masterhilli/goCodeCoverHtmlGenerator/README.md

 * Creates a single HTML file in the executed path with the Code Coverage of all your go files.

 ### Open Issues

-* Copy of files to GOPATH is currently using xcopy of Windows and so the program is not yet compatible with other OS
 * Currently does not allow spaces in directories or files

+### Tested
+* there are no unit tests, because this was just a helper for me
+* tested on Ubuntu 15 and Windows 10

 ### Authors and Contributors

-Author: @masterhilli Year: 2016
+Author: @masterhilli Year: jan2016

 ### License